cl2871/citibike/README.md

 ### Cleanup

 Save the notebook and download it when finished.
-Run the below script to shut down the cluster to save money.
+Run the below command to shut down the cluster to save money.

 ```
 gcloud dataproc clusters delete datascience